 We would love to have you visit us at the winery.
 All visits are by prior appointment.
-Reservations can be arranged up-to-the minute online or giving us a call at
+Reservations can be arranged online or giving us a call at

 Is my dog welcome at Frog’s Leap?

 Frog’s Leap welcomes your furry, four-legged friend to join you when you reserve a Signature Seated Tasting wine experience and enjoy the outside property, as long as they are kept on a leash during their visit.
 We are unable to extend invitations to dogs for the Guided Tour & Tasting or Rooted in Rutherford experiences, sorry.

 Are my children welcome at Frog’s Leap?

 Family-friendly reservations to visit the winery are available before noon, and must be booked over the phone.
 Please contact us for details and to inquire on availability.

 Unfortunately, due to county regulations, we are unable to allow picnicking at the winery.
 But we’ve come up with a great list of places where you can picnic.

 What is the maximum group size that the winery will accommodate for a tasting?